Murder of Arumugam Jayamani

-On 16 October 1972, 21-year-old Chelliah Silvanathan, alias Tampines Rajah, attacked and stabbed another man Arumugam Jayamani (aged 21), alias Beatles Rajah, outside a sarabat stall in Enggor Street, Tanjong Pagar, and as a result of the stabbing, Arumugam died and Chelliah was charged with murder.
-It was revealed that Chelliah had stabbed Arumugam over a supposed gambling affair; both Chelliah and Arumugam belonged to the same gang society known as Hai Lok San (or 108 gang).
+On 16 October 1972, Arumugam Jayamani was attacked and fatally stabbed by Chelliah Silvanathan outside a sarabat stall in Enggor Street, Tanjong Pagar.
+The murder was motivated by a supposed gambling affair; both parties belonged to the same gang.
 Chelliah was found guilty of murdering Arumugam and sentenced to hang on 21 September 1973.
-After losing his appeals against the sentence and conviction, Chelliah was hanged on 11 April 1975.
+After losing his appeals against the sentence and conviction, he was executed on 11 April 1975.

 Stabbing at Enggor Street

 On the night of 16 October 1972, in front of a backlane sabarat stall at Enggor Road, Tanjong Pagar, a man was stabbed by another person and died.
-Identified as 21-year-old Arumugam Jayamani (alias Beatles Rajah), the victim was found to have suffered stab wounds, and the detectives could not find the murder weapon from nearby the scene of crime; while the motive of the murder was yet to be established, the police interviewed several people around the area for witnesses.
+Identified as 21-year-old Arumugam Jayamani, the victim was found to have suffered stab wounds, and the detectives could not find the murder weapon from nearby the scene of crime; while the motive of the murder was yet to be established, the police interviewed several people around the area for witnesses.
 An autopsy report revealed that Arumugam was stabbed twice, once on the chest and another on the back, and the knife wound to the chest had penetrated his heart and this resulted in Arumugam's death.

 On 14 November 1972, a 21-year-old suspect was arrested for killing Arumugam a month before.
-The suspect, identified as Chelliah Silvanathan (alias Tampines Rajah), was charged with murder the next day.
-Both Chelliah and Arumugam belonged to the same gang society known as Hai Lok San (or 108 gang).
+The suspect, identified as Chelliah Silvanathan, was charged with murder the next day.
+Both Chelliah and Arumugam belonged to the same gang, known as Hai Lok San.